$0 Baden-Württemberg School Meeting Prep Checklist

 What Just Happened

-The school — usually through the Rektorin (principal) or a teacher, often after consultation with the Sonderpädagogischer Dienst — has either initiated or recommended a Feststellungsverfahren for your child.
+The school — usually through the Rektorin (principal) or a teacher, often after consultation with the Sonderpädagogischer Dienst — has recommended or helped start a Feststellungsverfahren for your child.
 This is the formal assessment process under the Baden-Württemberg SBA-VO (Verordnung über die Feststellung und Erfüllung des Anspruchs auf ein sonderpädagogisches Bildungsangebot).

-2. You initiate it — parents can also request an assessment if they believe their child needs formal support.
-This is less common among expat families, who are more often reacting to a school-initiated process.
+2. A parent request — parents can also submit an application if they believe their child needs formal support.

-The assessment itself is conducted by the Sonderpädagogischer Dienst, which produces a Gutachten (expert opinion).
+The Schulamt commissions a special education teacher to conduct the formal diagnostics and produce a Gutachten (expert opinion); the Sonderpädagogischer Dienst may be involved in the preceding support and assessment work.
 The Schulamt then issues a Feststellungsbescheid — the formal determination of whether your child has an entitlement to special educational provision and, if so, which Förderschwerpunkt (support focus area) applies.

 The Language Problem Is Real — But It's Not Insurmountable

-The entire process — letters, forms, meetings, the Gutachten, the Feststellungsbescheid — happens in German.
-There is no legal obligation for the Schulamt to provide English translations.
-The assessment tools used by the Sonderpädagogischer Dienst are calibrated for German-speaking children, which creates a specific risk: a child who is still acquiring German may perform poorly on language-dependent assessments, leading to a Förderschwerpunkt Lernen or Sprache designation that reflects language acquisition rather than cognitive ability.
+The state process — letters, forms, meetings, the Gutachten, the Feststellungsbescheid — is conducted in German.
+Confirm with the Schulamt what language support is available.
+The formal assessment is commissioned by the Schulamt and conducted by a special education teacher; the tools used are calibrated for German-speaking children.
+This creates a specific risk: a child who is still acquiring German may perform poorly on language-dependent assessments, leading to a Förderschwerpunkt Lernen or Sprache designation that reflects language acquisition rather than cognitive ability.

 This is not an edge case.
-Expat families in Stuttgart, Mannheim, and Heidelberg report this as one of their primary concerns — a child who was performing at grade level in their home country receives a formal disability designation in Germany because the assessment didn't account for the language barrier.
+Expat families in Stuttgart, Mannheim, and Heidelberg report this as one of their primary concerns — a child who was performing at grade level in their home country may receive a formal disability designation in Germany if the assessment does not account for the language barrier.

 Here's how to navigate each stage without fluent German: